phorton1/Arduino-fridgeController/docs/design.md

 State values are typically NOT stored in NVS, exist only in the ESP32 memory, and are reset to zero on a reboot.

-- **MECH_THERM** - bool, 0/1 default(0) - a raw digitalRead() of
-  the value of the ESP32 pin assigned to read the mechanical thermostat.
-This pin is an INPUT_PULLDOWN, with 3.3V being fed to the output pin.
-It can be used in RUN_MECH_XXX *FRIDGE_MODES*.
-See below for more information.
+- **STATUS** - String, a string that is sent to the WebUI to show various error states, including TSENSE_ERRORS
 - **FRIDGE_TEMP** - float, degrees C, TEMP_RANGE, VALUE_STYLE_TEMPERATURE,
   set every TEMP_SENSE_SECS from the DS18B20 at FRIDGE_SENSE_ID
 - **COMP_TEMP** - float, degrees C, TEMP_RANGE, VALUE_STYLE_TEMPERATURE,
   set every TEMP_SENSE_SECS from the DS18B20 at COMP_SENSE_ID
 - **EXTRA_TEMP** - float, degrees C, TEMP_RANGE, VALUE_STYLE_TEMPERATURE,
   set every TEMP_SENSE_SECS from the DS18B20 at EXTRA_SENSE_ID
+- **MECH_THERM** - bool, 0/1 default(0) - a raw digitalRead() of
+  the value of the ESP32 pin assigned to read the mechanical thermostat.
+This pin is an INPUT_PULLDOWN, with 3.3V being fed to the output pin.
+It can be used in RUN_MECH_XXX *FRIDGE_MODES*.
+See below for more information.
 - **COMP_RPM** - integer, 2000-3500, set by the controller whenever
   it turns the compressor on, indicating the rpms the compressor is running at, or trying to achieve.